corrode/corrode.github.io/content/blog/ugly/index.md

 Here's some of the feedback I hear:

-- The borrow checker rules make it hard to write code that compiles
+- "The borrow checker rules make it hard to write code that compiles."
-- The syntax is complex with too many symbols and operators -- it's overwhelming
+- "The syntax is complex with too many symbols and operators -- it's overwhelming."
-- It's difficult to transition to Rust from a language they know
+- "It's difficult to transition to Rust from a language they know."
-- Thee written code is not satisfying to read, it feels clunky and verbose
+- "Thee written code is not satisfying to read, it feels clunky and verbose."

-From these frustrations, people often conclude that Rust not for them and quit.
+From these frustrations, people often conclude that Rust is not for them and quit.

 But after programming in Rust for 10 years, I think that **your coding style has the biggest impact on how your Rust code will look and feel**.

-**People often say Rust has ugly syntax, but I'd argue the syntax is the least interesting thing about Rust.
-Rather, the semantics -- the bits and pieces the language provides to express your ideas and how those bits combine to build interesting things -- is much more important.**
+People often say Rust has ugly syntax, but I'd argue the syntax is the least interesting thing about Rust.
+The semantics -- the bits and pieces the language provides to express your ideas and how those bits combine to build interesting things -- are much more important.

-Ugly is only skin-deep.
+The "ugliness" is only skin-deep; Rust's beauty lies underneath the surface!

-Rust's beauty is underneath the surface.
+If you write Rust like you would write idiomatic code in other languages, it will *never feel right*.

-If you write Rust like they would write idiomatic code in other languages, it will *never feel right*.
+You have to embrace how Rust wants you to structure your code.
 "You can write bad Java code in any language," is a common saying, and I think it applies here as well.

-**Idiomatic Rust ticks all the boxes: it is correct, readable, and maintainable.**
+Idiomatic Rust ticks all the boxes: it is correct, readable, and maintainable.
 If your Rust code doesn't meet these criteria yet, this article is for you.

 ## The Problem

-Let's take a simple example: parsing a `.env` file in Rust.
+Let's take a simple example: parsing an `.env` file in Rust.
 How hard can it be?

 ```sh
 DB_HOST=localhost